Behnam-Asadi/YorkRegion-CrimeForecast/README.md

 3. **Time Features**: Periodic time features that capture seasonality and trends in the data.

 By leveraging these features, we aim to build a predictive model that can accurately estimate the average number of crimes for the next 30 days.

+### Data Preprocessing

+Along with data of the crimes committed in York Region including date, district and Number of Crimes committed between 2021 and August of 2023, we use following dataset:

+1. **Unemployment Rate**: Ontario monthly unemployment rate which we resample it daily.

+2. **Weather Data**: Mean Temp (°C)', Total Precipitation (mm) and Snow on Ground

+3. **ICU Data**: Number of covid related patients in ICU in York Region.

+4. **Holidays**: Holidays in Ontario.